Honeymoon Tavern: Overview

-This show is being created during the COVID-19 pandemic, where people can't easily travel around due to safety precautions.
-Even an ordinary wedding has now became an old story and henceforth, a ‘Newlyweds Only’ tavern opens on Udo, Jeju Island, an island within an island!
+This show was created during the COVID-19 pandemic, where people can't easily travel around due to safety precautions.
+Even an ordinary wedding has become an old story and henceforth, a 'Newlyweds Only' tavern opens on Udo, Jeju Island, an island within an island!

 A group of celebrity cast runs the tavern as a guest house for newlyweds only and serve the guests with homemade foods and drinks, while creating a memorable honeymoon for newlywed couples who got married during the pandemic with some surprise events.
 Look forward for the sweet and savory first night in Udo!